tpetrosius/time_tracker/README.md

 # time_tracker
-tracks time spent in application or website (using Chrome)
+Tracks application or website (Chrome browser) being currently used and tracks time spent in it.
+All data is written to JSON file.